kernelci/kernelci-core/doc/collection-test-suite.rst

  For more info on all the required JSON request fields, see the :ref:`test suite schema for POST requests <schema_test_suite_post>`.

  :reqjson string name: The name of the test suite.
- :reqjson string defconfig_id: The ID of the build report used for testing.
+ :reqjson string build_id: The ID of the build report used for testing.
  :reqjson string version: The version of the JSON schema format.

  :reqheader Authorization: The token necessary to authorize the request.